Detecting Memory Leaks with Heob

 Select Detect Leak Types to parse all static and global memory blocks for references to the leaks.
 The reachable blocks are marked reachable and recursively checked for other references.
 If references are found, the blocks are marked indirectly reachable.
 The remaining blocks are checked for references to each other and marked either indirectly lost or jointly lost (if the blocks reference each other).
 The blocks that have no references at all are marked lost.
 Select Detect Leak Types (Show Reachable) to also record the the reachable blocks in the results file.

-Select Fuzzy Detect Leak Types to mark memory blocks reachable or indirectly lost if they contain references to any address.
+Select Fuzzy Detect Leak Types to mark memory blocks reachable or indirectly lost if they have references to any address.
 This option is useful when used with some custom allocators (such as

 ffmpeg) that keep only an address somewhere inside the allocation block and do not refer directly to the start of an allocated block.
 Select Detect Leak Types (Show Reachable) to also record the reachable blocks in the results file.